-6. Violence Against Women Act
+6. Violence Against Women Act / Campus SaVE Act

 A federal law that requires all universities to report statistics on any crimes committed concerning violence against women.
 Although this mandate does state women, the jurisdiction covers any victims of violence.
+The Campus SaVE Act is designed for Sexual Violence Elimination on our campus.